wormtable/wormtable/docs/source/tutorial.rst

 Creating compound indexes
 -------------------------

-With multiple chromsomes, the example given above will fail because the *POS* column does not necessarily identify a single position.
-As a result our cursor will iterate over positions mathing the range specified from any chromosome.
+With multiple chromsomes, the example above will fail because the *POS* column does not necessarily identify a single position.
+As a result our cursor will iterate over positions matching the range specified from multiple chromosomes.
 To deal with this we can can make compound indexes.
 Compound indexes allow the user identify all combinations of multiple columns from the wormtable.
 For example we can make a compound index of chromosome (*CHROM*) and position (*POS*) to retrieve unique genomic positions.
 To add a compound column we can